sreenath-pydev/Netflix-Clone/README.md

 - **Bootstrap**: CSS framework for responsive design.
 - **YouTube API**: For video playback functionality.
 - **TMDb API**: For fetching movie and TV show data.
+## Setup Instructions

+To run this project locally, you will need to obtain an API key from The Movie Database (TMDb).
+Follow these steps:

+ **Obtain TMDb API Key**:
+   - Go to [The Movie Database (TMDb)](https://www.themoviedb.org/) and create an account if you don't have one.
+   - Navigate to the API section and apply for an API key.

 ## Installation